Borna Ćorić: 2015: Top-50 player

-At the Australian Open, Ćorić received his first direct entry into the main draw of a Grand Slam tournament.
+At the 2015 Australian Open, Ćorić received his first direct entry into the main draw of a Grand Slam tournament.
 He faced 29th seed Jérémy Chardy in the first round and lost in four sets.

 In February, Ćorić made the second ATP 500 semifinal of his career in Dubai, defeating world No. 3, Andy Murray, in straight sets in the quarterfinals, his second win over a top-5 player; although he entered the main draw as a lucky loser.
 In the semifinals, he lost to world No. 2, Roger Federer, in straight sets.
 In March, Ćorić made his ATP Masters 1000 main-draw debut in Indian Wells, reaching the second round.

 At the French Open, Ćorić reached the third round in a Grand Slam for the first time, after defeating Sam Querrey and 18th seed Tommy Robredo, before falling to Jack Sock.

-Ćorić achieved his first grass-court win by defeating Donald Young in the first round in Halle, before losing to Tomas Berdych in the second round.
+Ćorić achieved his first grass-court win by defeating Donald Young in the first round in Halle, before losing to Tomáš Berdych in the second round.
 At Wimbledon, he defeated Sergiy Stakhovsky in the first round, then lost to 25th seed Andreas Seppi in the second in five sets.

 In August, Ćorić climbed to a then career-high of No. 33 in the ATP rankings.
 After defeating one of his junior rivals, and future top-3 player Alexander Zverev, he lost to Stan Wawrinka in three close sets in the second round in Cincinnati.
 The Winston-Salem Open saw the first time that Ćorić attended an ATP tournament as a seeded player, where he reached the quarterfinals and lost to eventual champion Kevin Anderson.
 At the US Open, he lost in the first round to 8th seed Rafael Nadal in four sets.

 In September, after winning another ATP Challenger title, Ćorić achieved two singles wins for Croatia in the 2015 Davis Cup World Group Play-off tie against Brazil.
 He ended his 2015 season at No. 44.